Cyclotomic and abelian points in backward orbits of rational functions: Introduction

+The last part of the statement is an immediate consequence of~\cite[Theorem~5]{bridy}, which shows that if the set of primes of $K$ that ramify in the extension of $K$ generated by the backward orbit of $\alpha$, $K_\infty(\phi,\alpha)$, where $\alpha$ is not exceptional, is a finite set then $\phi$ is PCF.

-It is actually reasonable to expect that $K_\infty^{\ab}/K$ is a finite extension except for very special cases.
+It is actually reasonable to expect that $K_\infty^{\ab}(\phi,\alpha)/K$ is a finite extension except for very special cases.
 In fact, in Corollary~\ref{abelian_implies_pcf} we show that if~\cite[Conjecture~1.2]{jones_ev} holds true, then $[K_\infty^{\ab}(\phi,\alpha):K]=\infty$ implies that $\phi$ is PCF.
-Theorems~\ref{thm2} and~\ref{thm3} below prove that for several large classes of $\phi\in \Q(x)$ it is indeed the case that $[\Q_\infty^{\ab}(\phi,\alpha):\Q]<\infty$
+Theorems~\ref{ap_conjecture} and~\ref{suff_conditions} below prove that for several large classes of $\phi\in \Q(x)$ it is indeed the case that $[\Q_\infty^{\ab}(\phi,\alpha):\Q]<\infty$.

-Theorem~\ref{thm1} is strong evidence towards Conjecture~\ref{conjecture}, since power and Chebyshev maps are PCF, and moreover over any fixed number field $K$ there exist only finitely many $\overline{K}$-conjugacy classes of PCF polynomials.
+Theorem~\ref{finite_ramification} is strong evidence towards Conjecture~\ref{conjecture}, since power and Chebyshev maps are PCF, and moreover over any fixed number field $K$ there exist only finitely many $\overline{K}$-conjugacy classes of PCF polynomials.

-Of course one can wonder what shape should Adrews-Petsche's conjecture have for rational functions.
+Of course one can wonder what shape should Andrews-Petsche's conjecture have for rational functions.
 Clearly the statement of the conjecture cannot hold true verbatim for all rational functions (even including the obvious extra case where $\phi$ is $\overline{K}$-conjugate to $x^{-d}$), because of the existence of Latt\`es maps (see Section~\ref{lattes}).
-However, when $\phi \in \Q(x)$ is a quadratic map the theory of complex multiplication shows that $\phi$ cannot be a Latt\`es map.
-In Theorem~\ref{ap_conjecture}, we use Theorem~\ref{thm1} to prove the result below, in the spirit of the conjecture.
-We recall that $K^c$ is the cyclotomic closure of $K$.
+However, when $\phi \in \Q(x)$ is a quadratic map the theory of complex multiplication shows that $\phi$ cannot be a $\Q$-Latt\`es map (cf.\ Definition \ref{lattes_def}).
+In Theorem~\ref{ap_conjecture}, we use Theorem~\ref{finite_ramification} to prove the result below, in the spirit of Conjecture~\ref{conjecture}.
+In order to state Theorem~\ref{ap_conjecture}, we introduce a preliminary definition.
+Recall that for $K$ a number field, $K^c$ denotes the cyclotomic closure of $K$.